hfchen20/foamMooring/README.md

 git clone https://gitlab.com/hfchen20/foamMooring.git
 cd foamMooring
 ```
-- Run Allwmake.
-Upon successful compilation, there should be at least a `libsixDoFMooring.so` library in `$FOAM_USER_LIBBIN`.
+- Run `Allwmake`.
+Upon successful compilation, there should be at least two libraries, `libsixDoFMooring.so` and `librigidBodyMooring.so`, in `$FOAM_USER_LIBBIN`.
 ```
 ./Allwmake
 ```

-- If there is difficulty in compiling Map++ and map3R (quasi-static mooring code), you could remove or comment out the corresponding entries in the Make files.
+- If there is difficulty in compiling Map++ and map3R (quasi-static mooring code), you could skip compiling MAP++ in `Allwmake` and remove/ comment out the corresponding entries in the Make files.
 For [files](/src/sixDoFMooringRestraints/Make/files), remove
 ```
 map3R/mapFoamInterface.C
 map3R/map3R.C